 We have helped over 700 businesses buy new HRIS systems in the past few years.
 Without fail, every time that Workday has been included as a finalist their proposals have represented the highest priced option for our clients.

-From a software fee standpoint, Workday is in a league of their own.
-They have a ~$265K annual minimum for software fees and cannot sell a deal for less than that price point.
-Generally, Workday's annual software fee pricing is 50-70% higher than their peers.
+From a software fee standpoint, Workday used to be priced in a league of their own.
+They had a ~$250K annual minimum for software fees and could not sell a deal for less than that price point.
+This led to Workday's annual software fees being priced 50-70% higher than their peers.

 However, the software fees are only the beginning.